Would you like to get the latest data-proven results to help you get MASSIVE traffic and make REAL money instantly? Get this DONE FOR YOU GUIDE today!

 Now, before I proceed to the next section, let’s have a recap of what are the some of the importance of having to create your buyer persona.

-Now, let’s look at some of the steps on how to create a buyer persona.
+Now, let’s look at some of the steps on how to create and develop buyer personas.

 Demographics are information like age, race, gender, education, type of occupation or probably the region that they are living in.